semaphoreci/docs/docs/reference/quotas-and-limits.md

 The maximum value of the `execution_time_limit` is 24 hours.

+## Limit on the number of pipelines in the queue

+Each pipeline is assigned to execution queue before running any jobs to prevent parallel execution of consecutive pushes or deployment promotions.

+By default, separate queues are created for each branch, tag or pull request and YAML configuration file combination.
+You can also define your own queues via [queue property][yml-reference-queue] in pipeline's YAML configuration.

+Semaphore imposes a limit on queue size of **30 active pipelines** at any moment to prevent system abuse and performance degradation.

+This limit is not adjustable.

+If you have a use case where this limit is too constraining, please contact us on <support@semaphoreci.com> so we can work on the solution to that problem.

 ## Job Log Size Limit

 Semaphore collects up to 16 megabytes of raw log data from every job in a